Lesson 5 of 6

 Angels

 An angel appears to Joseph in a dream to instruct him to take Mary as his wife and to name the promised child Jesus, savior and Emmanuel.
-Four times in Matthew’s birth story (1:20, 24; 2:13, 19) angels are the agency of God’s presence and instruction, and they appear in that role a total of twenty times at key points in Matthew’s narrative.
+Four times in Matthew’s birth story (1:20, 24; 2:13, 19) angels are the agency of God’s presence and instruction, and they appear in that role a total of 20 times at key points in Matthew’s narrative.
 They are present with the Son of Man in the coming of the kingdom and the end of the age (24:31, 36; 25:31) and are the agents of the announcement of the resurrection (28:2, 5).

 Authority